Somalia: Climate

-Owing to Somalia's proximity to the equator, there is not much seasonal variation in its climate.
-Hot conditions prevail year-round along with periodic monsoon winds and irregular rainfall.
-Mean daily maximum temperatures range from 30 to 40 C, except at higher elevations along the eastern seaboard, where the effects of a cold offshore current can be felt.
-In Mogadishu, for instance, average afternoon highs range from 28 to 32 °C in April.
-Some of the highest mean annual temperatures in the world have been recorded in the country; Berbera on the northwestern coast has an afternoon high that averages more than 38 °C from June through September.
-Nationally, mean daily minimums usually vary from about 15 to 30 C. The greatest range in climate occurs in northern Somalia, where temperatures sometimes surpass 45 °C in July on the littoral plains and drop below the freezing point during December in the highlands.
-In this region, relative humidity ranges from about 40% in the mid-afternoon to 85% at night, changing somewhat according to the season.
+Owing to Somalia's proximity to the equator, there is little seasonal variation in climate.
+Hot conditions prevail year-round, with periodic monsoon winds and irregular rainfall.
+Mean daily maximum temperatures range from 30-40 C, except at higher elevations along the eastern seaboard, because of a cold offshore current.
+In Mogadishu, average afternoon highs range from 28-32 C in April.
+Some of the highest global mean annual temperatures were recorded in the country; Berbera on the northwestern coast has an average afternoon high of more than 38 °C from June through September.
+Nationally, mean daily minimums usually vary from about 15-30 C. The greatest range in climate occurs in northern Somalia, where temperatures sometimes surpass 45 °C in July on the littoral plains and drop below the freezing point during December in the highlands.
+In this region, relative humidity ranges from about 40% in the mid-afternoon to 85% at night, changing according to the season.
 Unlike the climates of most other countries at this latitude, conditions in Somalia range from arid in the northeastern and central regions to semiarid in the northwest and south.
 In the northeast, annual rainfall is less than 4 in; in the central plateaus, it is about 8 to 12 in.
-The northwestern and southwestern parts of the nation, however, receive considerably more rain, with an average of 20 to 24 in falling per year.
+The northwestern and southwestern parts of the nation, receive considerably more rain, with an average of 20 to 24 in per year.
 Although the coastal regions are hot and humid throughout the year, the hinterland is typically dry and hot.

-There are four main seasons around which pastoral and agricultural life revolve, and these are dictated by shifts in the wind patterns.
+There are four main seasons dictated by shifts in wind patterns.
+Pastoral and agricultural life revolve around these.
 From December to March is the Jilal, the harshest dry season of the year.
-The main rainy season, referred to as the Gu, lasts from April to June.
-This period is characterised by the southwest monsoons, which rejuvenate the pasture land, especially the central plateau, and briefly transform the desert into lush vegetation.
-From July to September is the second dry season, the Xagaa (pronounced "Hagaa").
+The main rainy season, the Gu, lasts from April to June.
+This period is characterised by the southwest monsoons, which rejuvenate pasture land, especially the central plateau, and briefly transform desert into lush vegetation.
+From July to September is the second dry season, the Xagaa.
 The Dayr, which is the shortest rainy season, lasts from October to December.
-The tangambili periods that intervene between the two monsoons (October–November and March–May) are hot and humid.
+The tangambili periods that intervene between the monsoons (October–November and March–May) are hot and humid.